 Summer Enrichment Program

-In conjunction with the Curry School of Education, the University of Virginia announces the 39th year of its residential summer program for gifted and/or high ability students.
-Students enrolled in grades 4-10 during the 2016/2017 school year were able to apply to attend a twelve day session.
+In conjunction with the Curry School of Education and Human Development, the University of Virginia announces the 40th year of its residential summer program for gifted and/or high ability students.
+Students enrolled in grades 4-10 during the 2018/2019 school year were able to apply to attend three twelve day, overnight sessions.
 SEP has three summer sessions:

 Applications for the Summer program are available on this website every December 15th and are due on February 15th for that summer's program.

-When campers are not in the classroom, they have a full day of engaging activities planned and led by our residential staff.
-Activities vary across a spectrum of mental to physical, individual to cooperative, self-elected to designated, as well as small group to whole group.
+When campers are not in the classroom they have full days of engaging activities planned and led by the residential staff.
+Activities vary across a spectrum of mental to physical, individual to cooperative, self-elected to designated, and small group to whole group.
 Our typical daily schedule is as follows:

 7:30 – 8:30 Breakfast